Wawatam Lighthouse: Wawatam Pier

 The chosen location for the rebuilt lighthouse was the former St. Ignace railroad pier, originally built in the 1800s as the home port of a train ferry.
 Operated by a joint venture that included St. Ignace's Duluth, South Shore and Atlantic Railway, the ferry shuttled railroad cars across the Straits of Mackinac.
 Starting soon after its launch date in 1911, these duties were fulfilled by the 338 ft Chief Wawatam.
 Designed by Frank E. Kirby and built by the Toledo Shipbuilding Company, the Chief "carried as many as 28 rail cars per trip between Mackinaw City and St. Ignace."
 The ferry boat, in turn, had been named in honor of a leading Straits of Mackinac local resident of the 1700s, the Odawa clan leader Wawatam.

 The St. Ignace dock collapsed in 1984, and in 1986 the successor railroad abandoned the last rail link to St. Ignace.
 This ended the ferry era.
 A truncated stretch of tracks and the track elevator (which oriented the tracks so the cars could be loaded on the ferry) were still visible as of 2014.
 On the dock, within a short distance from the light, is a 6 foot tall wooden statue honoring Wawatam.
 Erected in 2012 by the city, it was designed and carved by Tom Paquin and Sally Paquin, local artists.

 Status

 The new lighthouse is duly noted on newer navigational charts. and operates year-round.
 It not only guides mariners but is a beacon for snowmobilers traveling across the frozen Straits of Mackinac to and from Mackinac Island in winter.
 The lighthouse and harbor also serve Coast Guard ice breakers, such as the tug Katmai Bay and heavy duty breaker Mackinaw.

 The lighthouse was the featured lighthouse of the Michigan Lighthouse festival in 2015.
-It is the subject of a jig saw puzzle.
 As of 2017, this was the latest addition to Michigan's 150 listed (including historical and now demolished) lighthouses.